 808 Urban started off as a backyard project six years ago by the graffiti artist John “Prime” Hina who recognized the value of mentoring at-risk youth through urban arts and cultural education.
 Since then, 808 Urban has grown into a respected local community arts organization, while “staying true to the streets.”
 Since 2006, 808 Urban has created over 50 large-scale mural projects throughout Hawai’i, offered over a hundred free arts workshops, collaborated with dozens of local organizations and businesses, and has recently opened a new store and community arts hub called The Refuge.

 With the many recent budget cuts that have led to a rising number of Hawai’i’s schools cutting their arts departments and the increasing economic division, particularly effecting Native Hawaiian and immigrant communities, 808 Urban has been faced with an imperative responsibility to step up our local support by expanding our free arts and mentorship programming.
 We believe that through mentoring youth in the urban arts, based upon a platform of cultural and political education, grassroots community organizing, entrepreneurial skill sets, and community muralism rooted in graffiti, 808 Urban plays a vital role within shaping Hawai’i’s up and coming leaders with four main branches of arts programming:

-THE REFUGE - 808 Urban’s community arts hub and store for FREE ongoing workshops, lectures, events, and everyday gathering.
-Come visit us in the Kaka’ako District at 683 Auahi St., Honolulu, HI 96813, 11am – 7pm, Monday through Saturday.
+THE REFUGE - 808 Urban’s community arts hub and store for, lectures, events, and everyday gathering.

 COMMISSION A COMMUNITY MURAL - Providing large-scale community murals throughout Hawaii since 2006.